 - social intelligence

-We make these part of our life skills curriculum (in other words, we practice socialization in real life).
+We make these part of our life skills curriculum as a result, we practice socialization in real life.

 People are often worried our kids will not learn how to communicate with anyone who is not an adult